graphprotocol/graph-network-subgraph/README.md

 master -            The code on master will always match the subgraph deployed to
                     graph-network-mainnet in the explorer, as well as the version of the subgraph the gateway is using.
 All code must be reviewed before merging to master.
+                    The front end team should also confirm mainnet-staging works before the master branch can be updated.
                     When master is updated a hook will automatically deploy the subgraph to the hosted service.